HaukeCornell/Interactive-Lab-Hub/Lab 2/prep.md

 #### Connecting to your Pi remotely

 Unlike your laptop, the Pi doesn't come with its own keyboard or mouse.
 While you could plug in a monitor, keyboard, and mouse we will be connecting to your Pi over [SSH](https://en.wikipedia.org/wiki/Secure_Shell).
 You can do this in [Mac Terminal](https://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line) or [Windows 10 SSH Client](https://docs.microsoft.com/en-us/windows/terminal/tutorials/ssh).

-*Note: This set up assumes you boot your raspberry pi the first time when on campus or in The House.
-If you have a screen, mouse and keyboard you can edit the /etc/wpa_supplicant/wpa_supplicant.conf on the pi to make it connect to your home network already now.*

 1. When you boot up your Pi, the MiniPiTFT should have the following information shown: